Loading...

 It is important to ensure that the correct class is used for the device you are programming.
 Using the incorrect class for a SPARK motor controller will result in a warning in the driver station, and some functionalities may not work as intended.

 The SPARK MAX supports using an "alternate" encoder while the SPARK Flex supports using an "external" encoder.
 Though these are largely similar concepts, both providing the ability to measure position and velocity external to the motor's primary encoder, the alternate encoder is limited by its inability to handle high RPM loads.
-Due to this caveat, separate classes exist: SparkMaxAlternateEncoder
+Due to this caveat, separate classes exist: SparkMaxAlternateEncoder and SparkFlexExternalEncoder.

 Additionally, an alternate encoder cannot be used with an absolute encoder and/or limit switches.
 Attempting to configure or use an alternate encoder alongside an absolute encoder/and or limit switches will throw an exception.